CountyEthics

 Crag Considerations

-• The surface may appear dry in wind-exposed sections while the interior remains dangerously saturated — do not be deceived by superficial drying.
+• The surface may appear dry during brief sunny spells while the interior remains heavily saturated — do not trust surface appearance alone at this crag given recent conditions.

 Reasoning